Doctor Blood's Coffin

-Doctor Blood's Coffin is a 1961 British horror film produced by George Fowler, and directed by Sidney J. Furie.
-It stars Kieron Moore, Hazel Court, and Ian Hunter.
-The story is that of young biochemist Dr Peter Blood (Kieron Moore), who returns to his hometown in Cornwall with the belief that he can selectively restore life by transplanting the living hearts of 'undeserving' people into dead people who 'deserve' to live.
+Doctor Blood's Coffin is a 1961 British horror film directed by Sidney J. Furie from a screenplay co-written by Nathan Juran, and starring Kieron Moore, Hazel Court, and Ian Hunter.
+It follows young biochemist Dr. Peter Blood (Moore), who returns to his hometown in Cornwall with the belief that he can selectively restore life by transplanting the living hearts of 'undeserving' people into dead people who 'deserve' to live.

 The film is significant for being one of the first two zombie films to be shot in colour, the other being the obscure 1961 American film The Dead One, and for its early portrayal of zombies as homicidal rotting cadavers.
-The movie was released in the UK in January 1961 and in the US in April of that year, where it was on a double bill with another British film, The Snake Woman (1961).
+It was released in the UK by United Artists in January 1961 and in the US in April of that year.
+In the US, it was released on a double bill with The Snake Woman, also directed by Furie.